-The Alexander Technique is a method that helps you improve the way in which you use your body in any activity.
+The Alexander Technique is now a commonly used back pain treatment, shoulder and neck pain; RSI; excess muscle tension and stress and anxiety; you can find out more about benefits here: Put simply the technique is a method that helps you improve the way in which you use your body in any activity.
 By improving your own self – awareness, you can notice unhelpful postural habits and muscle pulls, which can lead to excessive muscle tension and contribute to pain and stress.
 I help you undo these chronic holding patterns that keep you out of balance, and help restore an overall sense of balance and integration in yourself.

 The technique is a neuromuscular training that helps people manage and improve physical problems such as back and neck pain, or joint and muscle stiffness.
 Others find it helps relieve stress and anxiety and promotes a general feeling of lightness and wellbeing.
 Professionals such as actors, musicians and athletes also use the technique to improve peak performance in their chosen careers or hobbies.